Need help

 Principal's Image

-Welcome to Whitsunday Anglican School, a vibrant co-educational day and boarding school with a philosophy of personalised learning that drives an education of excellence.
 I trust as you look through this site you will sense the culture of our School, and get a feel for the environment we endeavour to create for our students and their families.

 At the heart of our Whitsunday Anglican School Community we embrace Christian values and principles that ensure we pursue the best educational aspirations.
-Christianity through social responsibility, Tolerance through respect, Excellence through effort, Dignity through tradition, Trust through co-operation are the enduring Christian values that combine to give character to the tone of the School.
+Christianity through social responsibility, Tolerance through respect, Excellence through effort, Dignity through tradition, Trust through cooperation are the enduring Christian values that combine to give character to the tone of the School.

 We are a Top 25 School in Queensland and the number one performing school in the Mackay region, based on consistently high NAPLAN results.
 Our Year 12 graduates step into life ‘beyond school’ confident, well equipped and ready.
-In 2020, 100% of our graduates were accepted into their university degree or vocational pathway of choice.

 In our Junior years, we also attain excellent results and we are ranked QLD’s leading regional school for Year 3 and Year 5 NAPLAN results.
 However, most importantly, our Junior School delivers a balanced education that fosters a love of learning to last a lifetime.